Action Types

 $output.1.title$ | Assistant |

-Additionally, a variable would be created with the name $output.json$
+A variable would be created with the name $output.json$

 containing the data in JSON format: